dgoulet-tor/arti/README.md

 Arti is *cleaner than our C tor implementation*.
 Although we've tried to develop C tor well, we've learned a lot since we started it back in 2002.
-There are lots of places in the current C codebase where complicated "spaghetti" relationships betwen different pieces of code make our software needlessly hard to understand and improve.
+There are lots of places in the current C codebase where complicated "spaghetti" relationships between different pieces of code make our software needlessly hard to understand and improve.